The Sales University, Lion Glass Review 2026 — Legit?

 Key Facts

-- Includes 100+ sales and marketing lessons, live weekly coaching with roleplays, and an AI Virtual Sales Director available 24/7.
+- Includes 100+ sales and marketing lessons, live weekly coaching, and an AI Virtual Sales Director available 24/7.

-- Features a job marketplace for remote sales positions — both part-time and full-time opportunities.
+- Features a job marketplace for remote sales placements, both part-time and full-time roles.

-- Priced in GBP, targeting a primarily UK audience though accessible globally.
+- Priced in GBP, targeting primarily UK audiences but accessible globally.

 Quick Verdict